Welcome

 This article has covered the following key knowledge points:

-• The duty applies to employers and service providers, including solicitors.
+• The duty applies to employers and service providers, including solicitors; service providers’ duties are anticipatory and owed to disabled people generally.

-• What is "reasonable" depends on effectiveness, practicality, cost, and resources.
+• What is "reasonable" depends on effectiveness, practicality, cost, resources, disruption, and external assistance; larger organisations can be expected to do more.

-• The duty is ongoing and must be reviewed regularly.
+• The duty is ongoing and should be periodically reviewed across premises, processes, and digital platforms.

 Key Terms and Concepts